 “A human being should be able to change a diaper, plan an invasion, conn a ship, design a building, write a sonnet, balance accounts, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, pitch manure, cook a meal, fight efficiently, die gallantly…specialization is for insects.” – Robert Heinlein

-As an aviation weather briefer I have a lot of knowledge of weather in general.
-When I started gardening in the High Desert I discovered that paying attention to weather variations and creating microclimates made a huge difference in how well my garden does.
+Although I have gardened in some fashion since childhood, it wasn’t until my job moved me across the country that I learned how the differences between climates, elevations, soil and terrain can affect plants.
+As an aviation weather briefer and forecaster I have a lot of knowledge of weather in general.
+When I started moved from Indiana to the High Desert I discovered that paying attention to weather variations and creating microclimates made a huge difference in garden productivity.

 High Desert gardening combines a dry climate with the effects of high altitude on plants and animals.
 In any given high desert area you can have wildly varying climates within a 30 mile radius.
 In the big scheme of things winds generally flow from west to east across the United States, but mountains can deflect that activity.
 Most valleys will be colder and moister than the plains.